Allergic fungal sinusitis

 - hyaline molds: Aspergillus, Fusarium

-AFS usually involves multiple sinuses, and can be unilateral or bilateral (the latter is commoner).
+Allergic fungal sinusitis usually involves multiple sinuses and can be unilateral or bilateral (the latter is commoner).
 There is a frequently a nasal component.
 The ethmoid sinus is the most common location, followed by the maxillary, frontal, and sphenoid sinuses.

 The majority of sinuses show near complete opacification.
 On unenhanced CT, the sinuses are typically opacified by centrally (often serpiginous 7) hyperdense material with a peripheral rim of hypodense mucosa.

 Approximately 40% of patients may have each of the following features 4:

 - remodeling and thinning of the bone sinus walls